ucb-ee192/telemetry-pub/README.md

 ### server-c
 - Data can only be sent from server to client (can easily be fixed by adding input buffer and related logic to do_io())
-- Data packets are malloced and free'd with each do_io.
-This only needs to be done once (in theory you can overwrite packets).
 - Does not seem to work with more than 4 variables.
-Plotter says "packet dropped"
+Plotter says "packet dropped" (potentially fixed?)
 - only works with 32 bit data types currently (float, int32, uint32_t)

 ### server-cpp